dryadd44651/React-Photowall/README.md

 ## Instagram-like Web App

-- Build a sophisticated Photowall Web Application with React, Redux and CSS
+- Build a sophisticated Photowall Web Application with **React, Redux and CSS**

 - Use Redux to manage data, make it more predictable and easier to debug.

-- Connect application to Firebase, a powerful database.
+- Connect application to **Firebase**, a powerful database.

 - Use React Router to navigate through application